 The town of Arcata is nestled between the Community Forest, full of hiking and biking trails (to the East), and the Arcata Bottoms, an expanse of pasture (to the West.)

-Home to Humboldt State University, which is soon to become a California Polytechnic school, the population of 18,801 (2020) can fluctuate seasonally with the University Schedule.
+Home to Cal Poly Humboldt, the population of 18,801 (2020) can fluctuate seasonally with the University Schedule.

 Arcata is 7.7 miles north of Humboldt’s largest city, Eureka.
 The drive consists of a scenic trip along the bay, with views of Fickle Hill and the Arcata Marsh.
 To the North, 5.8 miles out of town, you’ll reach Mckinelyville – a drive which will take you through Arcata’s commercial center, more pasture and over the Mad River.
 Bayside is an area south of town, but is still in city limits, which is popular for its pastoral views and community hall.